-Jeffrey Epstein prison guards who slept the night of suicide strike deal to avoid jail time
+Jeffrey Epstein guards who slept the night of his suicide strike deal to avoid time behind bars

-The two guards will complete 100 hours of community service
+Two guards from housing unit where Jeffrey Epstein died will complete 100 hours of community service

-Two prison guards who were supposed to be guarding Jeffrey Epstein's jail cell the night he committed suicide cut a deal with prosecutors Friday that will allow them to avoid jail time.
+Two corrections officers who were supposed to be guarding Jeffrey Epstein's cell the night he died by suicide cut a deal with prosecutors Friday that will allow them to avoid time behind bars.

-Under the deferred prosecution agreement, Tova Noel and Michael Thomas will admit that they falsified records and will be sentenced to 100 hours of community service, according to court records.
+Under the deferred prosecution agreement, Tova Noel and Michael Thomas will admit that they falsified records and will be sentenced to 100 hours of community service, according to a letter written by federal prosecutors Friday.

 Prosecutors said that the pair browsed the internet and slept at their desks just 15 feet from Epstein's cell instead of making their scheduled rounds every half-hour.